AM207/2018fall/wiki/convergenceandcoverage.md

 ### Small step size

 A small $\sigma$ corresponds to a smaller step size, and thus  our sampler takes longer.
-But because we make only small changes in probability, our acceptance ration will be high!
+But because we make only small changes in probability, our acceptance ratio will be high!